rutvij-patil24/DSA-Java/README.md

 ## How to Clone this repository

-To clone this reporitory run
+To clone this repository, run

 ```bash
   git clone https://github.com/rutvij-patil24/DSA-Java
 ```
-Navigate to the desired folder for the concept or algorithm you want to explore.
+Navigate to the desired file for the concept or algorithm you want to explore.
 Compile and run the code using a Java IDE or the command line.

 ## Author